-In the 7th century, there was a large city around the fortress and according to the findings, most of the inhabitants were engaged in handicraft and trade.
+In the 7th century, there was a large city around the fortress and according to the findings, most of the inhabitants were engaged in handicrafts and trade.
 The origin of the structure may well be of the Turks time although there is a legend that it was built by Manas as a mausoleum for his friend Koshoy, a name mentioned in the Kyrgyz Manas epoch.

-The location of the fortress and settlement was chosen in order to be able to watch the whole plateau and the traffic going through this route of the Silk Road.
+The location of the fortress and settlement was chosen in order to be able to guard the whole plateau and the traffic going through this route of the Silk Road.
 The position by the Kara-Koyun River at the foot of the nearby mountain range opened it’s defenders a great opportunity to survey everything that was happening around and especially to spot the possible approaching enemy.

 Koshoy Korgon museum